 About This Job

-ACCT UK is a national youth charity dedicated to improving the life chances of young people.
-The Combined Cadet Force Association (CCFA) is a charity dedicated to the promotion of the ideals and activities of the Combined Cadet Force in schools.
-Together our charities want to ensure that every young person has the opportunity to learn new skills, build confidence and be inspired through their cadet experience.
+The Combined Cadet Force Association (CCFA) is a charity dedicated to the promotion of the ideals and activities of the CCF in schools.
+Together we want to ensure that every young person has the opportunity to learn new skills, build confidence and be inspired through their Army Cadet experience.

-We want to develop the youth leadership and training abilities of adult volunteers whilst also helping young people to access cadet activities through fundraising, grant-making, developing new resources and direct support.
+We want to develop the youth leadership and training abilities of adult volunteers whilst also helping young people to access Army Cadet activities through fundraising, grant-making, developing new resources and direct support.

 We strongly believe that everyone benefits when you help young people to develop their character and values through activities that stretch and mature them.
 We also know that when young people engage with others at a range of levels in their communities it builds confidence and improves empathy for other’s lives.